bicpi/bicpi.github.io/_posts/2015-08-01-run-phpspec-when-saving-files-with-gulp-and-phpstorm.markdown

 [Gulp](http://gulpjs.com/) is a [Node.js](https://nodejs.org/) based task runner.
 It allows you to create and run lightweight customized tasks on the command line and provides tons of plugins, e.g. for desktop notifications or running `phpspec` with specific options – exactly what we need for our purposes.
-After installing Node.js, Gulp first needs to be installed globally by using the Node Package Manager `npm`:
+After installing Node.js, gulp first needs to be installed globally by using the Node Package Manager `npm`:

 {% highlight bash %}